top of page

 The final step addresses executive demands for accountability.
 You must track performance and use data to make smarter decisions for the future.

-Tracking Metrics: Consistently track metrics like Email Open Rate, Click-Through Rate (CTR), Social Media Engagement, and Website Traffic.
+• Tracking Metrics: Consistently track metrics like Email Open Rate, Click-Through Rate (CTR), Social Media Engagement, and Website Traffic.
 A high open rate with a low CTR often means your subject line is good, but your content needs a clearer call to action.

-Response Plan: A timely response shows your members you value their input.
+• Response Plan: A timely response shows your members you value their input.
 You must have a clear plan for responding to inquiries and feedback.

-Data Analysis: Use your collected data to analyze results and adjust your strategy, ensuring resources are continually optimized.
+• Data Analysis: Use your collected data to analyze results and adjust your strategy, ensuring resources are continually optimized.

-Is your team's communication a strategic asset or a juggling act?
-Don't let your mission get lost in the noise of uncoordinated outreach.
 Download our Strategic Communications Checklist on our Resources Page to audit your current system and start building a roadmap for communications excellence.

 About Us: The Ways and Means is a marketing agency focused exclusively on helping associations and foundations attain their strategic objectives.
-Our team has worked with over 100 associations across Canada, the USA, and globally, and delivers measurable success through a blend of insightful strategy and compelling creative.
-We balance the "big idea" with the operational reality of stretching resources to advance your mission effectively.
+We help our clients grow membership, strengthen engagement, and elevate impact by providing expert strategy, creative, and technical services.
+Our team has worked with over 100 organizations across Canada, the USA, and globally: including professional societies, federations, and industry councils.
+We are skilled at balancing the "big idea," "stretching resources," and the operational reality of your daily communications.

 Prefer monthly insights?
 Receive practical, executive-level strategies for mission-driven marketing. → Sign up for insights